Thunderbottom/aws-exporter/README.md

 ## Contributions

-PRs for Feature Requests, bug fixes are welcome.
+PRs for feature requests, bug fixes are welcome.
 Feel free to open an issue for bugs and discussions on the exporter functionality.

 ## License